-Through experiential workshops, theatre performances, and other creative events, the Mandala Center invites people to be more awake and alive as well as empowered to take action toward a more just and joyous life for all people.
+Through experiential workshops, theatre performances, and other creative events, we invite people to be more awake and alive as well as empowered to take action toward a more just and joyous life for all people.

 The Mandala Center

-- Addresses diverse and multi-cultural needs and approaches.
+- Addresses diverse and multi-cultural needs.

-Using a community based, popular education model, we provide a container where sustainable learning can happen.
+Using a community based, popular education model, we provide a container for sustainable learning to happen.
 We believe that one’s deepest knowing exists within oneself.
-We are experts in the structures; people are the experts on their own lives.
+We are experts of the structures; people are the experts of their own lives.

 While we do not advocate any particular path towards consciousness and healing, we recognize that many different approaches are useful in addressing the needs of our diverse and “multi-cultural” world.
-Different people, different issues, even different moments call for different methods.
-With that in mind, we are continuously exploring new tools and techniques that help people go where they need to go.
+We respond to the needs of different people in each moment.
+We are continuously exploring new tools and techniques that help people go where they need to go.